shobhit/mac-setup/README.md

 ## Git

 You can set Git global configuration two ways.
-The first is to run bunch of commands which will update the Git configuration file, e.g.
+The first is to run a bunch of commands which will update the Git configuration file, e.g.

 ```shell
 $ git config --global user.name "First Last"